Postpartum / Perinatal Depression

 - Rapid treatment: When you’re depressed or suffering from another mood disorder, you don’t want to wait for help.
 If you screen positive for a mood disorder, you’ll be contacted by our staff within 48 hours and receive an intake appointment with a clinician within two weeks.

-What are the symptoms of perinatal depression?
+What are the symptoms of perinatal and postpartum depression?